City Food – Buffalo Legs, Chitli Qabar Bazaar

 [Text and photos by Mayank Austen Soofi]

-Since it takes more than two hours to cook the meat, many payawallas sell semi-cooked legs to time-conscious customers.
-Often simmered on the pavement itself, the legs are arranged in a circle inside a water-filled utensil, which is balanced on a wood-fired or kerosene stove.
-The steam coming off from the legs wafts up into the air and mixes with the winter fog.
+As it takes time to cook the meat, some payawallas sell semi-boiled legs to time-conscious customers.
+Often simmered on the pavement itself, the legs are arranged in a circle inside a water-filled utensil, which is balanced on a small stove.
+The steam coming off from the container wafts into the air and mixes harmoniously with the January mist/smog.

-Local residents like Ms Hassan are, however, traditionalists.
-“To me, paya means the leg of the bhainsa (buffalo),” she says, pointing to a paya vendor from her roof.
-“Making paya for breakfast is not easy,” she says.
-“You have to clean it of hair, then you have to boil it for hours in salted water.
-Like other gosht (meat) dishes, you have to prepare ginger-garlic paste.
+Chiti Qabar dweller Sabeeha Hassan is a traditionalist.
+“To me, paya means the leg of a bhainsa (buffalo),” she says, pointing to a paya vendor from her roof.
+“Making paya for breakfast is not easy,” the lady declares.
+“You have to remove its hair and boil it for hours in salted water.
 You also need to have all the necessary masalas.”

-Garnished with coriander, green chillies, shredded ginger, browned onions, garam masala powder and desi ghee, paya is traditionally served with khameeri roti.
+Ideally garnished with coriander, green chillies, shredded ginger, browned onions, lemon, and desi ghee, paya goes best with tandoori roti.

 Foot in the mouth